-The cost of paying workers to sift through an Mt.
+The cost of paying workers to sift through a Mt.
 Everest of data would have been expensive enough, even without a skilled workforce.
-With them, however, the bottom line of each billable hour increases astronomically.
-And this is before you even consider the tremendous annual increase of video, photos, and other ESI content, which can easily skyrocket the time needed for e-discovery.
+With them, however, the bottom line of each billable hour increases astronomically, and this is before you even consider the tremendous annual increase in video, photos, and other ESI content, which can easily skyrocket the time needed for e-discovery.

-The cost of providing the space, equipment, and necessary amenities to house an army of this size creates a heavy burden on clients, who are already paying steep legal fees for representation—costs that only continue their dangerous, exponential climb when another important commodity isn’t used wisely: time.
+The cost of providing the space, equipment, and necessary amenities to house an army of this size creates a heavy burden on clients, who are already paying steep legal fees for representation—costs that only continue their dangerous, exponential climb when time, another important commodity, isn’t used wisely.

 Hurdle 3: Tight Timelines

 Time (or rather, the lack thereof), is another huge issue for legal document review.
-Because while the amount of unstructured ESI might be increasing, the court’s flexibility isn’t, and this puts attorneys in an impossible situation.
+While the amount of unstructured ESI might be increasing, the court’s flexibility isn’t, and this puts attorneys in an impossible situation.